-- Bachelor’s Degree from a regionally accredited institution or equivalent.
+- Bachelor’s degree or above from a regionally accredited institution or equivalent.

-- See International Admissions for details regarding evaluation of international degrees for grade and degree equivalency.
+- See International Admissions for details regarding the evaluation of international degrees for grade and degree equivalency.

-- Computer with Internet connection, including the hardware and software requirements described on the Technical Requirements page.
-Must also possess sufficient computer skills to navigate the Internet as all classes are accessed 100% online.
+- Computer with an internet connection, including the hardware and software requirements described on the Technical Requirements page.
+Must also possess sufficient computer skills to navigate the internet as all classes are accessed 100% online.

 - Create an account for the Online Application Portal, start a new application and fill out all required fields.

 - You will be asked to provide contact information for three references, preferably of supervisory or leadership positions.

 - You will be asked to compose statements in response to the following prompts in one to two paragraphs (250-350 words) for each prompt:

 - Describe how your previous educational and/or professional experience(s) have prepared you for graduate studies, particularly in the field of nutrition?

 - Describe your short and long-term professional goals as related to the field of nutrition.

 - What specific topics in nutrition motivate you to pursue graduate study in this program?